UPDATE: Research Guide on the Trading Systems in

 business in Malaysia.
 [New York] : Price, Waterhouse & Co., 1977-.
 Serial

 Mark V. Tushnet.
 Globalization and federalism in a post-Printz world.
-(Massachusetts law barring state business with Burma)(Symposium: 1999-2000 Supreme Court Review) Tulsa Law Journal Fall 2000 v36 i1 p11-41.
+(Massachusetts law barring state business with Burma)(Symposium: 1999-2000 Supreme Court Review) , 36 Tulsa L.J.
+11 (2000) .

 United Nations.
 The private sector and ASEAN business opportunities : Cambodia, Lao People's Democratic Republic, Myanmar and Viet Nam / [Bangkok] : United Nations, 2000. xiii, 146 p.

 Jorge A Vargas.
 Mexican law a

 electronic resources for Mexican law.
-[San Diego, Calif.: Jorge A. Vargas] 2001-.
-English
+[San Diego, Calif.: Jorge A. Vargas]

 2001-.
 English Internet Resource Serial Publication, available at http://www.mexlaw.com/description.html

 PricewaterhouseCoopers LLP.
 Doing business and investing in Mexico.
 [New York]: PriceWaterhouseCoopers, 2001-.
 English Serial Publication v.

 Stephen Jacobi, APEC: Crisis and Opportunity, New Zealand International Review , Nov/Dec 2009, Vol. 34 N 6 p.
 15-17.

 charges over book debts?
 (New Zealand).
 Journal of Banking and Finance Law and

 Andrew M.C.
-Smith.
-Tax relief for
+Smith, Tax relief for

-conduit investment through New Zealand.
-Tax Notes International June 15, 1998
+conduit investment through New Zealand, Tax Notes Int'l, June 15, 1998, at 1885-1897.

 C M V Plunket; D J Patterson,